Alandiak/Crazy-Diets/README.md

 This app gives people the ability to see which is best by vote.

 ## How to run
-To run this project, open a new flutter project in Android Studio and add these files.
+To run this project, open a new flutter project application in Android Studio and add these files.
+Make sure to call it "crazy_diets".
+Delete the "tests" file.
 Then run it on the simulated "sdk phone  x86 arm (mobile)".

+To get the simulated phone: In tools > AVD Manager, click "+ Create Virtual Device..." then in the "phone" category add the Nexus 6P.

+Once running, click on the "Sign in with Google" to get started.
+The first tab is diets that you have liked.
+The second tab is all the known diets, feel free to click on them.
+Also in that tab you can add new diets by clicking the "+" icon at the bottom right.

 ## Inspiration
 Within the past year, I have become committed to rock climbing.